kp101/Wellness-Monitor/Pimoroni-PicoPlus2W/READEME.md

 note: the connection of TX to RX pins.
 Also, this sensor alone will mean running on batteries is impractical.

-Attaching Bosch's BME688 sensor over I2C (requires ~15mA):
+Attaching Bosch's BME690 sensor over I2C (requires ~3.1 mA):
   1. Attach bme688 via Qw/ST(Qwiic/STEMMA QT) connector,
   2. attach pin SDA (pin 4) on Pico to SDA pin on bme688,
   3. attach pin SCL (pin 5) on Pico to SCL pin on bme688,